Bhava243/BOI-Hackathon/README.md

-# BOI-Hackathon
-## Sentinel AI - Fraud Detection System
+# BOI Hackathon - Fraud Detection

-A fraud detection project i made for the BOI Hackathon using Python and Machine Learning.
+This is my project for the BOI Hackathon.
+I built a fraud detection system using machine learning and a streamlit dashboard.

 ---

-## What it does
+## What i did

-- Detects fraudulent transactions from a dataset
-- Gives each transaction a risk score
-- Flags high risk accounts automatically
-- Shows results in a Streamlit dashboard
+I took a bank transaction dataset given by BOI and trained a Random Forest model to detect fraud.
+The target column given by BOI was `F3924` (0 = Normal, 1 = Fraud).
+Then i added a dashboard to show the results and a graph to visualize how money moves through mule accounts.

 ---

-## Model Results
+## Results

 - Accuracy: 99.61%
 - Precision: 100%
 - Recall: 67%
+- F1 Score: 80%
-- Total records: 9082
+- Total transactions: 9082
-- Fraud cases found: 81
+- Fraud cases: 81
+- High risk accounts found: 12

+The confusion matrix shows 1801 correct normal predictions and only 16 fraud cases were missed.

 ---

+## Charts

+- `fraud_distribution.png` - shows how many normal vs fraud transactions
+- `correlation_heatmap.png` - feature correlation between the 18 selected features
+- `feature_importance.png` - F2737 and F3836 were the most important features
+- `model_comparison.png` - compared Random Forest, Decision Tree, and Logistic Regression
+- `confusion_matrix.png` - final model predictions vs actual

+---

 ## Files

-- `sentinel_ai.py` - the streamlit dashboard
+- `Fraud_dashboard.py` - streamlit dashboard
-- `fraud_analysis.ipynb` - model training notebook
+- `Fraud_analysis.ipynb` - model training notebook
-- `DataSet.zip` - dataset used
+- `DataSet.csv` - dataset
-- `high_risk_transactions.xls` - output file
-- `requirements.txt` - dependencies
+- `requirements.txt` - libraries needed

 ---